-The RYLA program is open to all high school students completing their junior or senior year.
-The selection of the students is very important to the success of the program.
-We are looking for students of all backgrounds that have demonstrated leadership potential and will benefit from an opportunity to attend RYLA.
+The RYLA program is open to all high school juniors and seniors.
+Participant selection is very important to the success of the program.
+We are looking for juniors and seniors of all backgrounds that have demonstrated leadership potential and will benefit from an opportunity to attend RYLA.
 The interviewing process by each Rotary club should start no later than March 1st.
-Students should contact their school counselor or local Rotarians to learn of the exact date for application.
+Interested juniors and seniors should contact their school counselor or local Rotarians to learn of the exact date for application.

 Officially adopted by Rotary International in 1971, RYLA (Rotary Youth Leadership Awakening) is one of the most significant and fastest growing programs of Rotary service.
 Each year thousands of young people take part in the program worldwide.
 The impact spreads further as the program influences other young people.
 RYLA programs often lead to the formation or strengthening of Rotaract and Interact clubs.
 RYLA aims to: